 "A poet should always have a beginner’s mindset when writing." -Michael Torres

-Take a look at my published poem, “Matches.”
+Take a look at the published poem, “Matches”

 Maria A. Arana, Editor

 Hi!
 Welcome to my blog where you'll find tidbits of interest to me, tips on writing, and publications.

 Maria A. Arana2023.
 All rights reserved.
 Any unauthorized use and/or duplication of this blog’s material without the expressed and written permission from this blog’s author is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Maria A. Arana and What You Missed Blog at Arana Editing Services with appropriate and specific direction to the original content.